Confirm patient eligibility and collect important information

-Precertification is the process of collecting information before inpatient admissions and select ambulatory procedures and services.
+Precertification occurs before inpatient admissions and select ambulatory procedures and services.
 Precertification applies to:

 Procedures and services on the precertification lists may require notification and/or a coverage determination.

-Note: Benefits and coverage inquiries are defined as verbal or written requests for information about benefits or services covered under the terms of a specific member’s plan for services not on the precertification lists and are not part of the precertification process.
-Aetna staff is trained to determine whether the caller is making an inquiry or requesting a coverage decision/organization determination as part of the intake process.
+Verbal or written requests for information about benefits or services covered under the terms of a specific member’s plan for services not on the precertification lists are not part of the precertification process.
+Aetna staff members are trained to determine whether a caller is making an inquiry or requesting a coverage decision/organization determination as part of the intake process.

-More stringent state requirements may supersede these requirements.
+More stringent state requirements may supersede our precertification requirements.

 *The Centers for Medicaid and Medicare Services (CMS) defines an appointed representative (“representative”) as an individual appointed by an enrollee or other party, or authorized under State or other applicable law, to act on behalf of an enrollee or other party involved in the grievance or appeal.
 Unless otherwise stated, the representative will have all of the rights and responsibilities of an enrollee or party in obtaining an organization determination, filing a grievance, or in dealing with any of the levels of the grievance or appeals process, subject to the applicable rules described in 42 CFR 422 Subpart M. To meet the CMS definition of appointed representative, the member and the member’s appointed representative must both sign and date a representative form.